gungun2004/pokedox/README.md

 - 🌐 PokeAPI for Pokémon data

 ### Learn More 📚
-To learn React, check out the React documentation 🌟.
+-To learn React, check out the React documentation 🌟(https://react.dev/).
-To learn more about Create React App, check out the Create React App documentation 📖.
+-To learn more about Create React App, check out the Create React App documentation 📖(https://react.dev/learn/creating-a-react-app)

 ### Deployment 🌎
 This app is deployed on Netlify. 🌐 Live URL: https://pokedox-gungun.netlify.app